MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 The o1-series models are text only and don't support system messages, images, tool use/function calling, or structured outputs.
 This limits the efficacy of prompt caching for these models to the user/assistant portions of the messages array which are less likely to have an identical 1024 token prefix.

-Once prompt caching is enabled for other supported models prompt caching will expand to support:
+For `gpt-4o` and `gpt-4o-mini` models, prompt caching is supported for:

 | **Caching Supported** | **Description** |
 |--------|--------|